 Enjoying a bike ride can depend a lot on the bike you are riding and how it fits.
-This is even more the case with a bike rental.
-There are some basic fit guidelines to follow to stay comfortable.
-Use these basic bike fitting guidelines to ensure your next pedal, whether road biking in Utah or on a mountain biking trip in Arizona, is your most efficient and comfortable yet!
-If you’re in doubt or uneasy about getting your correct bike fit consult a professional at your local bike shop.
+Before you rent a bike, check out these bike fitting guidelines to ensure your next pedal, whether you’re road biking in Scottsdale for a day or on a multi-day mountain biking trip in Arizona, is your most efficient and comfortable yet!
+If you’re in doubt or uneasy about getting your correct bike fit consult a professional mechanic at your local bike shop.
 When it comes to bike rentals in Phoenix and Scottsdale, we’ve got you covered here at Arizona Outback Adventures.

 |BIKE TYPE||BEST FOR|